 Love sports?
 Downtown Boise is home to Century Link Arena.
-Boise is fun for a weekend or a week and you can walk to most all of the downtown attractions from a centrally located hotel.
-And, I found, Boise is welcoming, very clean and makes walking fun and safe.
+Boise is fun for a weekend or a week and you can walk to almost all of the downtown attractions from a centrally located hotel.
+And, I found, Boise is welcoming, very clean, and makes walking fun and safe.

 Walking Boise—Where to Stay

 You’ll soon find out that there’s plenty to see up and down Boise’s Capitol Boulevard, with the state capitol building to the north and the renovated Boise Depot to the south.

 I stayed at the very classy but comfortable Grove Hotel, the only AAA Four-Diamond hotel in Boise.
 While The Grove Hotel has fine dining, a piano bar, and a fitness club and spa, I was determined to be out walking.
 The Grove Hotel, at 245 S Capitol Boulevard, was just perfect for my explorations of downtown Boise and beyond.

 What I loved about The Grove Hotel were the comfortable, quiet rooms.
 I was on the 13th Floor (apparently they weren’t superstitious) and I could relax and post photos of my walks on Instagram.
 I rested with an expansive view of Boise from floor to ceiling windows.

 And at night, the Boise I viewed out those windows was magical.
 Tall buildings flooded with colorful lights and the taillights of the traffic below always was worth a look before closing the drapes.
 And in the morning, I watched the sun come up and the snow-capped mountains turn pink.